priyakumar0817/priyakumar0817/README.md

 ## Hi there 👋

 You will get a job soon.
 The perfect job awaits you.
-Thanks for reading <3 I'm Priya Senthilkumar and this is my GitHub  !
+Thanks for reading <3 Keep going!
+I'm Priya Senthilkumar and this is my GitHub  !
 - 🔭 I’m currently taking a leetcode class and working on a stock screener project!
 - 🌱 I’m currently learning more about prefix sum range query problems.